pragmint/open-practices/capabilities/visual-management.md

 ### Evolve Visual Displays Regularly

 What was once insightful can become invisible through repetition.
-Visuals must grow with the team -- surfacing new risks, bottlenecks, or goals as they emerge.
+Visuals must grow with the team: surfacing new risks, bottlenecks, or goals as they emerge.
 Treat dashboards like code: Refactor them often to reflect what matters now.

 ### Don’t Confuse Activity with Progress